oblio360/oblio-blog/_drafts/impostors-and-refugees.md

 So I have a question for everyone protesting the entry of refugees in Europe: it's true that many of them are poor and uneducated, maybe even uncivilized and violent by Western standards.
 But do **you** think you would be any better if you lived your whole life in the kind of society they were brought up in?

+And when you propose a solution for any kind of crisis of this sort, keep that at least in the back of your mind.